Keyboard shortcuts

 So, how does that correspond to Go?

-When we refer to a kind in a particular group-version, we’ll call it a GroupVersionKind, or GVK for short.
+When referring to a kind in a particular group version, it is called a GroupVersionKind, or GVK for short.
 Same with resources and GVR.
-As we’ll see shortly, each GVK corresponds to a given root Go type in a package.
+As you’ll see shortly, each GVK corresponds to a given root Go type in a package.

-Now that we have our terminology straight, we can actually create our API!
+Now that the terminology is clear, actually create the API!

-In the next section, Adding a new API, we will check how the tool helps us to create our own APIs with the command kubebuilder create api.
+In the next section, Adding a new API, check how the tool helps you create your APIs with the command kubebuilder create api.

-The goal of this command is to create Custom Resource (CR) and Custom Resource Definition (CRD) for our Kind(s).
+The goal of this command is to create a Custom Resource (CR) and Custom Resource Definition (CRD) for your Kind(s).
 To check it further see; Extend the Kubernetes API with CustomResourceDefinitions.

 But, why create APIs at all?

-New APIs are how we teach Kubernetes about our custom objects.
-The Go structs are used to generate a CRD which includes the schema for our data as well as tracking data like what our new type is called.
-We can then create instances of our custom objects which will be managed by our controllers.
+New APIs are how you teach Kubernetes about your custom objects.
+Controller-gen uses the Go structs to generate a CRD which includes the schema for your data as well as tracking data like what the new type is called.
+You can then create instances of your custom objects which your controllers manage.

-Our APIs and resources represent our solutions on the clusters.
-Basically, the CRDs are a definition of our customized Objects, and the CRs are an instance of it.
+Your APIs and resources represent your solutions on the clusters.
+Basically, the CRDs are a definition of your customized Objects, and the CRs are an instance of it.

 Ah, do you have an example?

-Let’s think about the classic scenario where the goal is to have an application and its database running on the platform with Kubernetes.
+Think about the classic scenario where the goal is to have an application and its database running on the platform with Kubernetes.
 Then, one CRD could represent the App, and another one could represent the DB.
-By having one CRD to describe the App and another one for the DB, we will not be hurting concepts such as encapsulation, the single responsibility principle, and cohesion.
+By having one CRD to describe the App and another one for the DB, you avoid hurting concepts such as encapsulation, the single responsibility principle, and cohesion.
 Damaging these concepts could cause unexpected side effects, such as difficulty in extending, reuse, or maintenance, just to mention a few.

-In this way, we can create the App CRD which will have its controller and which would be responsible for things like creating Deployments that contain the App and creating Services to access it and etc. Similarly, we could create a CRD to represent the DB, and deploy a controller that would manage DB instances.
+In this way, you can create the App CRD which has its controller and which would be responsible for things like creating Deployments that contain the App and creating Services to access it and etc. Similarly, you could create a CRD to represent the DB, and deploy a controller that would manage DB instances.

-The Scheme we saw before is simply a way to keep track of what Go type corresponds to a given GVK (don’t be overwhelmed by its godocs).
+The Scheme you saw before is simply a way to keep track of what Go type corresponds to a given GVK (do not be overwhelmed by its godocs).

 {